Skip to main content

 How have we ensured no future MVs are impacted by this issue?

-We have implemented an internal process update that prevents this issue from occurring in the future.
-Orders can still be placed for MV22Xs and MV72Xs; no future orders will be affected.
+An internal process update has been implemented to prevent this issue from recurring.
+Orders for MV22X and MV72X models can still be placed; future orders will not be affected.

 • Was this article helpful?